fmaussion/scispack/README.md

 # A simple scientific python package template

-**scispack** stands for "simple scientific package" or "super scientific package" depending on your mood today.
+**scispack** stands for "simple scientific package" or "super scientific package" depending on your current mood.

 It was written for the University of Innsbruck's [scientific programming](http://fabienmaussion.info/scientific_programming)